NCCCO Makes Getting Crane Operator Certification Easier

 But the simplification process doesn’t end there.
 The CCO has also examined individual testing processes to identify and eliminate redundant testing.

-The CCO announced in August of 2021 that it would be discontinuing the outdated certification process specifically assigned to Boom Truck Fixed Cab cranes due to redundancies and industry demand.
-While this may discourage some operators it’s actually good news that could potentially lead to more job opportunities and higher potential lifetime earnings for certified crane operators.
+The CCO announced in August 2021 that it would be discontinuing the outdated certification process specifically assigned to Boom Truck Fixed Cab (BTF) cranes due to redundancies and industry demand.
+While this may discourage some operators, it’s actually good news that could lead to more job opportunities and higher potential lifetime earnings for certified crane operators.

 BTF testing and certification was created by the CCO because industry leaders requested it years ago.
 The process was designed to allow potential crane operators to get very specific certification so they could perform specific work on a limited stable of crane equipment.
-However, upon further examination, the CCO found that most operators and organizations are currently opting to use TSS certification instead.
-TSS certification allows operators to use BTF cranes in addition to a much wider array of heavy equipment at jobsites.
+However, upon further examination, the CCO found that most operators and organizations opt to use TSS certification instead.
+TSS certification allows operators to use BTF cranes in addition to a much wider array of heavy equipment at job sites.
 TSS certification is, therefore, a much more valuable certification than the limited BTF variant.

 This discontinuation doesn’t invalidate any existing BTF certifications, but when an operator comes up for recertification, they must take the full TSS test instead—effectively upgrading their certification and increasing their job opportunities automatically.

-While the CCO didn’t come out directly and state this, these two simplifications are likely in response to the increasing number of crane operator and heavy equipment operator jobs that remain open with in the construction, transportation, infrastructure, and utility industries.
-Indeed, over the course of the past two years, industry growth has remained steady, but the pool of new heavy equipment operators has remained relatively stable.
+While the CCO didn’t come out directly and state this, these two simplifications are likely in response to the increasing number of crane operator and heavy equipment operator jobs that remain open within the construction, transportation, infrastructure, and utility industries.
+Indeed, in recent years, industry growth has remained steady, but the pool of new heavy equipment operators has remained relatively stable.
 This has created a worker shortage that has resulted in businesses paying much higher wages, offering huge sign-on bonuses, and adding other perks to their packages to entice uncertified individuals to get trained now.

-If you’d like to learn more about NCCCO certified crane training and certification, contact Nationwide Crane Training today to find an open enrollment class near you.
-Open up your job opportunities and earning potential in just a few short weeks and change your life forever.
+If you’d like to learn more about NCCCO certified crane training and certification, contact Nationwide Crane Training today or look at our scheduled to find a crane operator training class near you.
+Open up your job opportunities and earning potential in just a few short weeks and change your life forever!